jsren/DebugOS/README.md

 DebugOS
 =======

-An extensible graphical debugger with Bochs integration for operating system debugging.
+An extensible graphical debugger written in C# boasting built-in integration with popular virtual machines/emulators such as Bochs and Qemu.
-GUI for Windows only.

 All object code and markup (c) James S Renwick 2013-2014 unless otherwise stated.
 Icons are copyright their respective owners and are free for non-commercial use.